SimonIyamu/Online-Grooming-Detection/README.md

 approaches are based on BERT models using additional features of the chats as inputs.

+Paper.pdf contains the documentation of our approach.
+Poster.pdf is a poster version src/ is all the code. data/ is missing because the private dataset we used required access permission.

 ---

 This project was developed in the context of the course "Computational Semantics for NLP" at ETH Zurich.